-In The term "Indian" must be used here with caution, for there is no certainty that this element in the Harappan make-up was autochthonous in India.
-At most we can only say that the "Indian" designs are those in which there are plants and animals recognizable today as Indian, as well as less distinctive objects and patterns done in the same style; but we have as yet no indication as to where in the East this strain in the Harappan make-up first emerged as a creative self-expressing force.
+23 The term "Indian" must be used here with caution, for there is no certainty that this element in the Harappan make-up was autochilonous in India.
+At most we can only say that the "Indian" designs are those in which there are plaint and animals recognizes that the "Indian, as well as less illutinative objects and patterns some in the same object but we have as yet us indication as to where in the East this strain in the Eastappain make-up first energed as a creative self-expressing force.